Food inflation: Overview

+Food price inflation was the highest in low-income countries between 2019–2024.

-Food inflation encompasses, and expands beyond into agricultural inflation, and usually effects specific foods more so then others.
+Food inflation encompasses, and expands beyond into agricultural inflation, and usually affects specific foods more so than others.
 Particular foods that are hit by food inflation are luxury foods such as truffles.
+Certain foods are susceptible to price changes due to climate change such coffee and chocolate.
+Luxury foods are usually unable to be harvested in times of instability, and demand for such products tend to decrease.
+During World War II the British ended most luxury food production to focus on low cost staple food production.
+Seasonal foods are particularly affected by price changes, as the supply of the food fluctuates.

 Although luxury or niche foods are the most susceptible to food inflation, they tend to have minor effects on the population.
 Food inflation on staple foods, such as wheat, rice or corn are rarer, but its effects tend to be devastating.
 Generally most countries try to avoid food inflation on staple foods at all cost, such as by subsiding bread.
-Areas that have high food inflation on stable foods tend to be in periods of high instability, or have an incredibly poor harvest.
+Areas that have high food inflation on staple foods tend to be in periods of high instability, or have an incredibly poor harvest.

-Food inflation on stable foods can occur from disease, especially when the biodiversity of the crop is low.
+Food inflation on staple foods can occur from disease, especially when the biodiversity of the crop is low.
 As with low genetic diversity, one disease can wipe out entire fields.
-Generally stable foods are plants, as meats usually are fed using edible plants, and are typically more expensive.
+Generally staple foods are plants, as meats usually are fed using edible plants, and are typically more expensive.
 Exceptions including fishing and herding in regions where the plants are inedible to humans, such as in Mongolia (sheep), the Sioux (bison), and the Sami people, (reindeer).
 In developed nations, meat may also be a staple food owing to greater wealth.